djarenas/Inter-Rater/README.md

 # Inter-Rater
 Inter-rater quantifies the reliability between multiple raters who evaluate a group of subjects.

-It calculates the group quantity, Fleiss kappa, and it improves on existing software by keeping information about each user and quantifying how each user agreed with the rest of the group.
-This is accomplished through permutations of user pairs.
-The software was written in Python, can be run in Linux, and the code is deposited in Zenodo and GitHub.
+It calculates the group quantity, Fleiss kappa, and it improves on existing software by keeping information about each rater by quantifying how each rater agreed with the rest of the group.
+This is accomplished through permutations of rater pairs.

+The software was written in Python and the code is deposited in Zenodo and GitHub.
 This software can be used for evaluation of inter-rater reliability in systematic reviews, medical diagnosis algorithms, education applications, and others.

 This software has been used in the following academic work: